Manufactured Foods

 Routine inspections of processing facilities are conducted by DHSS approximately once per year.
 Routine inspections of warehouses are conducted an average of once every three years.

-There is no fee for routine inspections.
+The State of Missouri does not license/permit food processors and there is no fee for routine inspections.

 Processing Facility Construction